tock/tock-www/_posts/2017-11-16-crates-are-not-safe.md

 still making a kernel possible.

 This restriction on capsules has so far made it very difficult to use community-developed crates.
-Following up on @josh_triplett's [analysis of crates.io](https://twitter.com/josh_triplett/status/849089108727222275), we surveyed all of the crates on crates.io and found that 34% (4216/12360) of the crates use an `unsafe` block at least once.
+Following up on @joshtriplett's [analysis of crates.io](https://twitter.com/josh_triplett/status/849089108727222275), we surveyed all of the crates on crates.io and found that 34% (4216/12360) of the crates use an `unsafe` block at least once.
 Of crates that have been downloaded